Rolling Stones cancel Australian concert, Jagger sick

-SYDNEY Rock legends The Rolling Stones have cancelled a Nov.
+SYDNEY Rock legends The Rolling Stones have canceled a Nov.
 8 Australian concert after lead singer Mick Jagger was diagnosed with a throat infection, promoters said.

 Tour promoter Frontier issued a statement on their website saying the 71-year-old Jagger was under a doctor's strict order to rest his vocal chords for the next few days to recuperate for the remainder of the tour.